Statistical testing of random number generators and their improvement using randomness extraction: Discussion

-In this work, we have presented both our $\STE$, a statistical testing environment to analyse the output of RNGs, and a variety of extraction methods to post-process RNGs outputs.
-Our $\STE$ software, documentation and a build file can be found at \href{https://github.com/CQCL/random\_test}{https://github.com/CQCL/random\_test}, and the randomness extractor software library \Cryptomite can be found at \href{https://github.com/CQCL/cryptomite}{https://github.com/CQCL/cryptomite} and \cite{cryptomite}\@.
-Our objective is to make both statistical testing and randomness extraction easy to use, efficient and openly accessible.\\

-The results from our statistical testing tell a mixed story.
-First, using our $\STE$ we intensely tested the output of three RNGs, showing failure for two of them (reproducing and strengthening previous results \cite{hurley2020quantum,hamburg2012analysis})\@.
-For the RNGs that failed, we observed that all of our post-processing methods improved their statistical properties, and in particular, observed that for post-processing levels level 2 or above (seeded, two-source and physical extraction), the processed output was found to be statistically indistinguishable from uniform.
-Unfortunately, because of the limitations of statistical testing we were unable to find non-artificial examples of RNGs failing when post-processing of level 2 (seeded extraction) was applied, but that are successful when level 3 or higher levels are applied (two-source and physical) -- although level 3 is strictly stronger than level 2\@.
-The full list of our observations can be found in \Cref{subsubsec:results} and following sections.\\
+In this work, we have presented a variety of extraction methods to post-process the output of random number generators (RNGs) and evaluated their impacts on the statistical properties of three widely used RNGs.
+We started by extensively testing the output from three RNGs and identified statistical failures in two of them, corroborating and extending previous findings~\cite{hurley2020quantum, hamburg2012analysis}.
+For~the RNGs that failed, all post-processing methods improved the statistical properties.
+Specifically, we found that the processed outputs processed with level 2 or higher (seeded, two-source, or~physical extraction) were statistically indistinguishable from uniform distributions.
+However, due to the inherent limitations of statistical testing, we could not identify any examples that failed under level 2 post-processing (seeded extraction) but succeeded with level 3 or higher (two-source and physical extraction), even though level 3 is provably stronger than level~2.

+Our statistical testing environment, $\STE$, software, documentation, and build file can be found {at} \url{https://github.com/CQCL/random\_test} (accessed on 28 November 2024), and~the randomness extractor software library \Cryptomite can be found {at} \url{https://github.com/CQCL/cryptomite} (accessed on 28 November 2024) and in~\cite{cryptomite}.
+These tools may be independently interesting, making both statistical testing and randomness extraction easy to use and openly~accessible.

+A number of interesting future directions arise.
+It would be interesting to perform the statistical testing of other RNGs with our test environment to analyse how they perform when tested beyond what is required by standardisation bodies.
+Similarly, it would be interesting to include different post-processing methods than the ones that we have presented.
+One could use, for~example, vetted conditioning components from NIST~\cite{turan2018recommendation} and compare their results to the ones obtained using information-theoretic randomness~extractors.